 12.11 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the thresholds as stated above.
 In Norfolk the 'low level' concern process is to consult with the Local Authority Education Duty Desk on 01603 307797.
-At Arden Grove Infant and Nursery School we recognise a low-level concern to be something which is
+At Wells-next-the-Sea Primary and Nursery School, we recognise a low-level concern to be something which is

-- inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 12.12 At Arden Grove Infant and Nursery School we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
-Through training, staff are made aware of what low level concerns are and understand the importance of reporting and these types of concerns in writing. - 12.13At Arden Grove Infant and Nursery School staff report all low level concerns to the Head teacher.
-The Head teacher will always be the ultimate decision maker in respect of all low-level concerns - 12.14 Through training and induction, we ensure that all staff understand the importance of self-referring, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards. - 12.15 At Arden Grove Infant and Nursery School we understand the importance of recording low-level concerns and the actions taken in light of these being reported.
+- inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

+12.12 At Wells-next-the-Sea Primary and Nursery School, we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+Through training, staff are made aware of what low level concerns are and understand the importance of reporting and these types of concerns in writing.

+12.13 At Wells-next-the-Sea Primary and Nursery School, staff report all low level concerns to the DSL OR to the Headteacher.
+If reported to the DSL then the DSL will inform the Headteacher of the concern in a timely fashion.
+The Headteacher will always be the ultimate decision maker in respect of all low-level concerns

+12.14 Through training and induction, we ensure that all staff understand the importance of self-referring, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

+12.15 At Wells-next-the-Sea Primary and Nursery School, we understand the importance of recording low-level concerns and the actions taken in light of these being reported.
 The records are kept confidential and stored securely.
 We will review the records we hold to identify potential patterns and take action.
 This could be through a disciplinary process but also by referring to the Local Authority Education Duty Desk on 01603 307797.
-Please note, where a child, parent/carer or staff member makes an allegation of harm, this will not be considered as a 'low level' concern without consultation with the Local Authority Education Duty Desk or the LADO service directly. - 12.16 We recognise that low level concerns should not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
+Please note, where a child, parent/carer or staff member makes an allegation of harm, this will not be considered as a 'low level' concern without consultation with the Local Authority Education Duty Desk or the LADO service directly.

+12.16 We recognise that low level concerns should not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
 However, where a low-level concern (or group of concerns) has met the threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference.